mark-watson/loving-common-lisp/src/spacy_web_client/README.txt

 ````
 (ql:quickload "spacy")
-(spacy:spacy-client "President Bill Clinton went to Congress.
+(spacy-web-client:spacy-client "President Bill Clinton went to Congress.
 He gave a speech on taxes and Mexico.")

-(defvar x (spacy:spacy-client "President Bill Clinton went to Congress.
+(defvar x (spacy-web-client:spacy-client "President Bill Clinton went to Congress.
 He gave a speech on taxes and Mexico."))
-(spacy:spacy-data-entities x)
+(spacy-web-client:spacy-data-entities x)
-(spacy:spacy-data-tokens x)
+(spacy-web-client:spacy-data-tokens x)
 ````

 note: https is not working on ABCL or Clozure CCL